Canterbury, and Nelson-Marlborough and West Coast Regiment: 1st Nelson, Marlborough & West Coast Battalion 1948–1964

 The brigade exercise, set by Brigadier Parata involved the battalion being a part of a night attack across a minefield.
 The exercise took place in the Upper Forks area, it is reported that the battlefield sound effects were very realistic.

 In 1956, the annual camp was held in January and February.
 The war phase of training was around defence with an emphasis on counterattack, the battalion exercised near Lake Alexandrina.

 During the year General Sir Gerald Templar, the Colonel of the Royal Irish Fusiliers, visited the battalion and an honour guard, under the command of Major Goodman, paraded the Regimental Colour at a parade held at Nelson airport.
 Later the officers of the battalion held a dinner at the Hotel Nelson.
 This visit cemented a strong alliance between the 1st NMWC and the Royal Irish Fusiliers.
 Later that year the battalions small bore rifle team won the Royal Irish Fusiliers Allied Regiments tournament.

 In 1957 a night exercise was carried out at the annual camp at Tekapo, the phase of war being relief in the line.
 This was the last camp for the battalion's Commanding Officer Lt Col Blair who handed command over to Lt Col R. M. S. Orbell.
 During the Second World War Lt Col Orbell had served with the 23rd Battalion being the second in command in Italy.

 In 1958 the annual camp was held in January and February at Balmoral.
 The training that year was based on river crossing.

+Formation of the 'New' Battalion 2nd Canterbury, Nelson, Marlborough & West Coast Battalion 1964

+In 1964 the New Zealand Infantry announced in 1963 that the Infantry Battalions would be reduced and 6 Territorial 1 Regular Force Battalion's would be raised.
+The 1st Canterbury & 1st Nelson, Marlborough & West Coast Battalion's combined to form the 2nd Battalion.

+In light of the seniority of the Canterbury Regiment the discussion was had where it was suggested that the new battalion should have the numeral ONE.
+However, a later meetings, there was an agreement that the Regular Force battalion should be the 1st Battalion and the Cant NMWC Battalion as the should be the senior Territorial Battalion with the numeral TWO.

+The first Commanding Officer of the 2nd Cant NMWC was Lt Colonel Murray C. Stanaway M.C.
+After he had served in Korea, Stanaway joined the 1st NMWC in 1956.
+He was a school teacher that had moved from Grovetown School near Blenheim to be the Headmastership of Burnham Military Camp School in 1962.
+That same year he was appointed as the Commanding Officer of the 1st Canterbury Battalion.